nayara-cristina-jesus/nayara-cristina-jesus/README.md

 ### Hi there 👋

-- 📚 Computer Science student at UERJ
+- 📚 Computer Science student at the State University of Rio de Janeiro
 - 🌱 I’m currently learning: Python, R, Scala, Julia and Java

 <br>